Vajrasamaya/Employee-Attrition-/README.md

 Procedure
 The test consists of fifty items that you must rate on how true they are about you on a five point scale where 1=Disagree, 3=Neutral and 5=Agree.
 It takes most people 3-8 minutes to complete."

+### EDA
+The following are some at-a-glance information visualized using Plotly.